 Follow these guidelines and you will have lots of fun at our beaches and safely return home.

-When you get to the beach stand and watch the water for at least 5 minutes, watch the surf and a few sets of waves roll in, and avoid where the waves are not breaking as it could be a dangerous rip current.
+When you get to the beach stand and watch the water for at least five minutes, watch the surf and a few sets of waves roll in, and avoid where the waves are not breaking as it could be a dangerous rip current.

 Always check the depth of water before diving in, diving in to shallow water can cause a spinal injury.